- Boris Johnson was educated at Eton and Balliol College, Oxford, where he was a Brackenbury Scholar in Classics.

 Stance on Climate Change

-As foreign secretary, when asked his views on President Trump’s intention to withdraw from the Paris climate agreement, Johnson told Sky News: “We continue to lobby the U.S. at all levels to continue to take climate change extremely seriously.”
+“We continue to lobby the U.S. at all levels to continue to take climate change extremely seriously.”

-In a Telegraph column entitled “I can’t stand this December heat, but it has nothing to do with global warming: We may all be sweating in the winter air, but remember, we humans have always put ourselves at the centre of cosmic events” Johnson writes:
+In a Telegraph column entitled “I can’t stand this December heat, but it has nothing to do with global warming: We may all be sweating in the winter air, but remember, we humans have always put ourselves at the centre of cosmic events” Johnson wrote:

 “It is fantastic news that the world has agreed to cut pollution and help people save money, but I am sure that those global leaders were driven by a primitive fear that the present ambient warm weather is somehow caused by humanity; and that fear – as far as I understand the science – is equally without foundation.
 There may be all kinds of reasons why I was sweating at ping-pong [in December] – but they don’t include global warming.”

 In a Telegraph opinion column entitled “It’s snowing, and it really feels like the start of a mini ice age.
 Something is up with our winter weather.
-Could it be the Sun is having a slow patch?” he writes the following:
+Could it be the Sun is having a slow patch?” he wrote the following:

 “As a species, we human beings have become so blind with conceit and self-love that we genuinely believe that the fate of the planet is in our hands — when the reality is that everything, or almost everything, depends on the behaviour and caprice of the gigantic thermonuclear fireball around which we revolve.”

 “I am all for theories about climate change, and would not for a moment dispute the wisdom or good intentions of the vast majority of scientists.
 But I am also an empiricist; and I observe that something appears to be up with our winter weather, and to call it “warming” is obviously to strain the language.”